A project of the Partnership for a New American Economy

 Ratio of STEM jobs to unemployed STEM workers: 3.3:1

 Maine may also need to recruit immigrants to address a coming shortage of medical professionals.
 By 2020, the federal government estimates Maine could be short more than 5,200 registered nurses, leaving more than 30 percent of RN positions in the state vacant.
-Immigrants are already playing a role in filling such labor gaps: in 2010, more than 12 percent of physicians in the state were graduates of foreign medical schools, a population that is overwhelmingly immigrant.
+Immigrants are already playing a role in filling such labor gaps: in 2012, almost 13 percent of physicians in the state were graduates of foreign medical schools, a population that is overwhelmingly immigrant.

 Number of physicians per 100,000 residents: 307